 In the almost 4000 kilometers of Route 66 we will find several ghost towns.
-Some of them are really abandoned ghost towns, others have very few inhabitants and others have transformed them into tourist attractions.
+Some of them are actual abandoned ghost towns, others have very few inhabitants and others have transformed themselves into tourist attractions.

-In this post we tell you about some of the ghost towns on Route 66,they are not all of them here, but they are the ones that have caught our attention the most.
+In this post we will tell you about some of the ghost towns on Route 66, not all of them here, but they are the ones that have caught our attention the most.
 I hope you like it and enjoy Route 66 as much or more than us!

 Ghost Towns on Route 66

-Through Arlington passed the Trail of Tears (1831-1838), later became an oasis for tourism with its resort called Stony Dell Resort.
-Today its population is about 20 people and it is quite difficult to follow the Route 66.
+The gruesome Trail of Tears (1831-1838), passed through Arlington, which later became an oasis for tourism with its resort called Stony Dell Resort.
+Today its population is about 20 people and it is becoming quite difficult to follow the Route 66.

 Between Halltown and Carthage (Missouri)

-You will also pass through Heatonville, Albatross, Phelps, Rescue and Avilla where you will see remains of a different era, with old gas stations, workshops, buildings, etc. If you’re on time, be sure to visit Avilla’s restored gas station.
+You will also pass through Heatonville, Albatross, Phelps, Rescue and Avila where you will see the remains of a different era, with old gas stations, workshops, buildings, etc. If you’re on time, be sure to visit Avila’s restored gas station.

-In Warwick, another ghost towns on Route 66.
+Warwick is another ghost town on Route 66.
 We can see Seaba Station, a gas station dating back to the 1920s and listed on the National Register of Historic Places.

-Bridgeport is almost a ghost town, has only a few residents and still has things left to offer Route 66 travelers.
+Bridgeport is almost a ghost town since it has a few residents and still has things left to offer Route 66 travelers.

 Foss is practically a ghost town, although there are still some houses that appear to be inhabited.

-In Foss we can see the prison of 1918, which looks like a box, made of steel bars.
+In Foss we can see a prison that was built in 1918, which looks like a box made of steel bars.
 We can also see the ruins of Kobel’s Gas Station.

-Texola is the last town in Oklahoma before you get to Texas (or the first, it depends on where you come from).
+Texola is the last town in Oklahoma before you reach Texas (or the first, it depends on where you come from).
 It was founded in 1901.
 Many of its residents were from Texas and Oklahoma, so its name came from a mix between Texas and Oklahoma.

-Today fewer than 10 people live, so many consider it a ghost town, there is a bar that is still in operation.
+Today fewer than 10 people live here, so many consider it a ghost town, however, there is still a bar that is still in operation.
 Magnolia Service Station is fully restored and was included in the U.S. Register of Historic Places in 1995.
 Address: Grand Ave.
 Route 66, Texola.